The Ultimate Guide To The Island Of Hawaii

 - The Westin Hapuna Beach Resort: Located in Waimea along the Kohala Coast on the west side of the Island of Hawaii, the Westin Hapuna Beach Resort is a luxury oceanfront resort offering a golf course, spa services, several pools, manicured gardens, and easy access to several attractions in the area.

-- Courtyard by Marriott King Kamehameha’s Kona Beach Hotel: Located in downtown Kona, west region of Maui, the Courtyard by Marriott King Kamehameha’s Kona Beach Hotel is a luxury oceanfront hotel featuring white-sand beaches, access to several water sports right within the hotel, private cabanas with ocean views, and great dining options.
+- Courtyard by Marriott King Kamehameha’s Kona Beach Hotel: Located in downtown Kona, west region of the Big Island, the Courtyard by Marriott King Kamehameha’s Kona Beach Hotel is a luxury oceanfront hotel featuring white-sand beaches, access to several water sports right within the hotel, private cabanas with ocean views, and great dining options.

 - Grand Naniloa Hotel Hilo: The Grand Naniloa Hotel Hilo is a DoubleTree by Hilton on the east side of the Big Island in the town of Hilo, featuring a golf course, water sports, beach access, and most importantly, easy access to several attractions on the east side of the Island of Hawaii.